QuarkNet-HEP/e-Labs/cosmic/tools/EQUIP/README.txt

 	  Then, go to the folder where you downloaded and extracted EQUIP and run EQUIP by using this command: java -Djava.library.path=/usr/lib/jni -cp /usr/share/java/RXTXcomm.jar:. -jar EQUIP_xxx.jar

-8 - If you are using any other OS and are not able to get EQUIP to run, please send an email to help@i2u2.org.
-Other users that have successfully
-    installed EQUIP using other OS may be able to help you with your questions.
+8 - If you are using any other OS and are not able to get EQUIP to run, please send an email to e-labs-help@fnal.gov.
+Other users that have successfully installed EQUIP using other OS may be able to help you with your questions.